Post Summary: What To Do In Bozeman Montana in Winter Time

 The Emerson Center for the Arts & Culture is a living, breathing building with exhibits, events, and ways to get involved in the Bozeman community.

-A great way to spend a winter day indoors is checking their calendar for events, which range from theater shows, indoor farmer’s markets, and fun courses in cooking, artwork, and more!
+A great way to spend a winter day indoors is to check their calendar for events, which range from theater shows, indoor farmer’s markets, and fun courses in cooking, artwork, and more!

 Admission varies with events, classes, and exhibits.
 Check out the Emerson Cultural Center website for more details.